petru/cakewalk/docs/getting_started.md

 - {file:docs/bot_options.md A list of all available bot options}
 - {file:docs/events.md A list of all available events}
 - {file:docs/encodings.md Dealing with encodings}
-- {file:docs/logging.md Logging in Cinch}
+- {file:docs/logging.md Logging in Cakewalk}
 - {file:docs/common_tasks.md A cookbook for common tasks}
 - {file:docs/common_mistakes.md A list of common mistakes and how to avoid them}